Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * AT:"PPP" means 3 axis cartesian printer.
 * AT:"5axisCNC_AC" means CNC 3 linear axes and two rotary axes AC

 AL:"[X-Z,U-W,A-D*]" defines the order of axis letters assigned to the AT parameters.
 Example: AT:"PRR" AL:"ZXY" means the prismatic actuator is the Z axis, the two rotary ones are X and Y. The order of joint connection is PRR/ZXY, the Z axis being first.
 (Don't confuse ZXY axis letters with cartesian XYZ coordinates).
+AL needs not to be defined if the default letters are used, e.g. XYZAC for a 5 axis CNC AC configuration with A parallel to X axis and C to Z axis.

 AM:n defines G-Code modes and whether orientation is used:
 * M0 means X, Y, Z, A, B, C G-Code (axis rotation angles)